Killdeer Plains Wildlife Area

 The 9,230-acre Killdeer Plains Wildlife Area lies in the grain farming country of north-central Ohio, eight miles south of Upper Sandusky.
 Wyandot County Road 115 provides access from OH-294, two miles west of Harpster, and from OH-309, eight miles west of Marion.
 OH-67 and OH-294 border the area on the west and north.
 Killdeer Plains Wildlife Area is quite flat, with little natural drainage; however, land adjacent to the Little Sandusky River on the east edge of the area is quite rolling.

 Approximately two-thirds of the area is in cropland and grassland.
 The other one-third is divided almost equally between woods and shrubby coverts and water.
-The water areas include more than 1,000 acres of marsh, a 360-acre green tree reservoir, the upground reservoir, and 125 ponds ranging from less than an acre to 50 acres in size.
+The water areas include more than 1,000 acres of marsh, a 360-acre green tree reservoir, and 125 ponds ranging from less than an acre to 50 acres in size.
 Most small ponds are not shown on the map.

 Killdeer Plains Wildlife Area is situated in a natural basin of flat, poorly drained soils formerly covered by prairie sloughs.
 The original prairie spanned about 30,000 acres.
 Early records report an abundance of deer, waterfowl, and furbearers.
 The “Plains” eventually were drained, with varying degrees of success, by ditching and tiling.
 Today, the agricultural land around the area is intensively farmed for corn and soybeans.
 Purchase of land for this area began in 1952.